 Guides will take care of you and lead you to the fall.
 You will make your way trough the peaceful, green and beautiful jungle around the falls.
 Enjoy the silence and take some deep, deep breaths of fresh air.

 On the way down there are two spots where you have to rappel yourself and go down for around 30m.
 That is the challenging part.
-But don´t worry, it looks more challenging, then it actually is and you can definitely handle it with a little help from your friends.
+But don´t worry, it looks more challenging, than it actually is and you can definitely handle it with a little help from your friends.

 The guards will help you and make sure you go down safe.
 After you mastered that, the relaxing part begins.